InFocus Capital Partners

 Seed Round in 2019

-IACTA Pharmaceuticals is focused on developing innovative eyecare products aimed at treating diseases and enhancing patient outcomes.
-The company specializes in a hydrophobic drug designed for encapsulation and delivery to ocular tissues, which facilitates effective treatment for conditions such as dry eye.
-IACTA Pharmaceuticals emphasizes the importance of collaboration among business partners, scientists, and the community, recognizing that the success of a pharmaceutical venture involves not only scientific advancements but also the contributions of individuals and families affected by health issues.
+IACTA Pharmaceuticals is a company focused on developing innovative eyecare products aimed at treating diseases and enhancing patient outcomes.
+The firm specializes in a hydrophobic drug designed for encapsulation and delivery to ocular tissues, which facilitates improved permeation and effectiveness in addressing conditions such as dry eye.
+IACTA Pharmaceuticals emphasizes the importance of collaboration among business partners, scientists, and patients, recognizing that successful pharmaceutical development extends beyond mere scientific advancement to include the insights and needs of the people involved.

 Qura